henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/usage.md

 - Windows: Run `hst.imager` command from Command Prompt started as Administrator.
 - macOS and Linux: Run `hst.imager` command from Terminal or shell with sudo, eg. `sudo hst.imager list` to list physical drives.

+Hst Imager will only allow access to removeable or USB attached physical drives.

 ## List physical drives

-Lists physical drives, only removeable or USB.
+Lists physical drives.
 Requires administrator privileges.

 Example of listing physical drives:
 ```